Education

 Identify, promote, and demonstrate established and emerging technologies that support faculty scholarship, teaching, and student research.
 Facilitate course-integrated information literacy instruction for first-year undergraduate students completing Towson Seminar (TSEM 102) and College of Education graduate students.
 Advance cross-departmental initiatives between Office of Technology Services, Library Information Technology, and Research & Instruction.

 Accomplishments: As LIBR 100 instructor of record, worked with campus support units including Academic Advising and Student Outreach & Support to help students navigate retention, graduation, financial aid, and accommodation issues.
-As librarian, partnered with Blackboard TU to create Cook Library and SCUA modules for faculty and students featured on the Institution Page.
-Advance a community of practice for Research & Instruction and Access Services workers to develop digital pedagogy, promote team building, and develop original digital learning objects with H5P.
+As Accessibility Team co-lead, initiated and progress conversations between library, ADS, and the ADA Coordinator regarding identification and resolution of inaccessible library and Academic Commons environments.
+Attended the successful dissertation defenses of Instructional Technology EdD students I’ve consulted with across multiple semesters.
+Advance a community of practice for library workers across departments to develop digital pedagogy, promote team building, and develop original digital learning objects with H5P.
 Conduct, analyze, and present on library user experiences, including virtual usability testing and analog, asynchronous, anonymized feedback collection.
 Cumulatively embedded in 70 Blackboard courses, including Master Shells, optimizing library support beyond class-based instruction.

 Research & Teaching Fellow